Serving the Community

 Home Garden Tours

 There are many beautiful gardens in Tyler and the surrounding communities and often the best are not available for viewing by the general public.
 With this in mind, the MGs sought out gardens among their membership and others in the area, asking permission to include them in a public garden tour.
 The first tour was in May 2002 and tours have been held annually since.
 There was no tour during 2007, but the tours resumed in May 2008.
-The 2014 event will be on June 7th.
 See Smith/mg-projects/home-garden-tour/ for more information.

 Rose Garden Guides